 Welcome!
-My name is Andy Li, first-year PhD student in Finance at
+My name is Andy Li, second-year PhD student in Finance at

 University of Amsterdam and visiting researcher at the Dutch Central Bank.